BetterTastingWine.com

 • The sparkling Asti Spumante is one of the most exported Italian wines.

-• Cortese di Gavi -- a dry, crisp, lean white made from the Cortese Grape -- is described by Hugh Johnson (a renowned wine writer) as "Italy's most prestigious white wine."
+• Cortese di Gavi, a dry, crisp, lean white made from the Cortese Grape -- is described by Hugh Johnson (a renowned wine writer) as "Italy's most prestigious white wine."

 • Arneis di Roero challenges France's Pinot Blanc with its highly aromatic, almondy flavor.

-Return to Top of the Page
+Return to Top of Page

 Tuscany

 Tuscany is one of the first wine regions in Europe.
 It is also one of Italy's top wine producing regions (after Piedmont).
-Despite producing many wine varieties, Tuscany is best known for: Chianti Classico, Brunello di Montalcino, Vino Nobile de Montepulciano, and Carmignano.
+Despite producing many wine varieties, Tuscany is best known for: Chianti, Brunello di Montalcino, Vino Nobile de Montepulciano, and Carmignano.
 The table below describes their principal grape varietals and style.

-Chianti Classico Sangiovese (blend with up to 7 other grapes) Full-bodied red, slight bitter twist, hints of licorice.
+Chianti Sangiovese (blend with up to 7 other grapes) Full-bodied red, slight bitter twist, hints of licorice.

 Vino Nobile di Montepulciano Sangiovese (blend with 3 others) Softer and easier to drink than Brunello di Montalcino.